-- Reports to the CPM - Works closely with the ACPM and other Site Managers both to assist in defining milestones and infrastructure deployment schedules, and to ensure a high level of coherency. - Oversees all staff responsible for deployment and operation activities at their respective site.
+- Reports to the CPM - Works closely with the ACPM and other Site Managers both to assist in defining milestones and infrastructure deployment schedules, and to ensure a high level of coherency.

-5.1.5 Site Architects
+4.1.5 Site Architects

-The Site Architect (SA) is responsible for technical design and architecture at their host site.
+The Site Architect (SA) is responsible for representing the technical design and architecture needs of the LQCD Computing Program at their host site.
 The Site Architect assists the Site Manager on strategic issues, monitoring, and reviews, but does not have day-to-day operations responsibilities.